MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 ### Unknown Error Occurred

-Note: Issue usually happens to EFT Remittances in Payables.
+Note: Issue usually happens to EFT Remittances in Payables or Statements in Receivables.

-Issue:  User is attempting to e-mail remittances but the error above appears on the Email Exception Report.
+Issue:  User is attempting to e-mail remittances and/or statements but the error above appears on the Email Exception Report.

 Cause: This error has many causes, usually comes down to customizations on the Template, or odd characters in the email addresses used.